gr2m/github-api-wishlist/CONTRIBUTING.md

 # Contributing

 Hi there!
-I'm thrilled that you'd like to contribute to `github-api.feedback`!
+I'm thrilled that you'd like to contribute to my GitHub API wishlist!

 First things first: By participating in this project you agree to abide by the terms of our [Code of Conduct](CODE_OF_CONDUCT.md).